 San Bernardino is the third California city to seek protection from creditors in six weeks.
 Across the most-populous U.S. state, and the nation, municipalities have been hammered by rising labor costs and falling tax revenue.
 The city’s growth as a distribution center may help cushion bankruptcy-related cuts in public services.

 “There probably isn’t a more important time for us to step up as a corporation than right now,” said Jack H. Brown, the chairman and chief executive officer of Stater Bros.
 Holdings Inc., the closely held operator of 167 Southern California grocery stores and San Bernardino’s biggest employer.

-Companies including Mattel Inc. (MAT), Kohler Co. and Lowe’s Cos.
-(LOW) operate regional warehouses near San Bernardino International Airport, a former U.S. Air Force base that closed in 1994.
+Companies including Mattel Inc. (MAT:US), Kohler Co. and Lowe’s Cos.
+(LOW:US) operate regional warehouses near San Bernardino International Airport, a former U.S. Air Force base that closed in 1994.
 Amazon is building a 900,000-square-foot (83,600 square-meter) “fulfillment center” nearby, one of two planned in the state, to open later this year.

 “This is our hometown,” said Brown, native whose office overlooks warehouses and the smog-dimmed San Bernardino Mountains.
 “We are the home team.
 We have a corporate responsibility to help the communities we serve.”